damirdine/damirdine.github.io/astro/src/pages/about.md

 - link to [Github](https://github.com/satnaing/astro-paper)
   If you like this theme, you can star/contribute to the [repo](https://github.com/satnaing/astro-paper).
   Or you can even give any feedback via my [email](mailto:contact@satnaing.dev).

+Thank you for taking the time to read about me! 🙏🏾